Bitter cold grips the eastern US as winter storm deaths rise and power outages linger

 Dozens of Mississippi counties were in need of bottled water, blankets, tarps, fuel and generators, and the Federal Emergency Management Agency was sending trucks loaded with supplies, Gov. Tate Reeves said Tuesday.

-More than 120,000 outages remained in Nashville, Tennessee, and neighboring communities Tuesday.
-Nashville Electric Service said in a social media post it had dispatched more than 740 workers to restore power.
+More than 110,000 outages remained in Nashville, Tennessee, and neighboring communities Tuesday.
+Nashville Electric Service said on social media it had dispatched more than 740 workers to restore power.
 It didn’t say how long that might take.

 Nashville officials said nearly 440 people spent Monday night at community centers being used as temporary shelters, while 1,400 more stayed at area homeless shelters.
 Many residents booked rooms at local hotels.